Bryce Harper, Longtime Cowboys Fan, Spotted In Eagles Gear

 The episode raises some fascinating questions about athletes, fandom, and loyalty.
 Athletes come from all sorts of places, including foreign countries, and their rooting interests are unlikely to line up with the cities where they end up playing as professionals.

-While fans of the Phillies and Eagles are likely happy that Harper has chosen to wear green instead of a silver star, some may ask what this says about his loyalty to the team that he’s presumably rooted for for his entire life.
+While fans of the Phillies and Eagles are likely happy that Harper has chosen to wear green instead of a silver star, some may ask what this says about his loyalty to the team that he’s presumably rooted on for his entire life.
 And should athletes who come from Philadelphia and go to play in other cities abandon their loyalty to Philadelphia teams and switch to the teams in their new city?

 Then again, Harper has committed to play in Philadelphia for an unusually long period of time, 13 years, so it might behoove him to avoid the awkwardness of rooting for the wrong football team for all of those years.